MalloryMable/AoC/README.md

 **Day 7**

 Models a curcuit and after propogating a 16 bit signal through memory returns the value being passed through wire A, then runs the same curcuit where the value being passed through wire B is reset to whatever the output from wire A was.

+**Day 8**

+Part 1

+Removes escape characters to read back plaintext and returns the length of this new array

+Part 2

+Add proper escape characters for subsequent users and returns the length of this program

+**Day 9**

+[N/A]

+**Day 10**

+Takes a single line as an argument or reads from ./file.txt

+Implements a look and say program that returns the length for a given input at both 40 and 50 cycles.